trygve-lie/twitter-stream-api/README.md

 client with extended exposure of the underlaying protocol events.
 It does also fully adhere to Twitters different reconnect rules.

-WARNING: This module are in active development.
-Features are missing and breaking API changes will occur.
-10/6-2015

 ## Installation